 Study Submission Guidance

-- NIH Protocol building tool for Phase 2 or 3 IND/IDE Trials: Highly encouraged when submitting NIH grants for these types of studies.
-A text Protocol Template is also available.
+- NIH Protocol building tool for Phase 2 or 3 IND/IDE Trials: Highly encouraged to refer to this when submitting NIH grants for these types of studies.
+Ensure that you are covering all these elements when creating your protocol using our templates.
+If NIH requires you to use their template, you will be required to create a supplement to Sponsor Protocol with your protocol.

 - Can raffles be used as compensation?
 Only if you offer to everyone.
 See here: https://www.ogc.emory.edu/downloads/advisories/RafflesAndOtherContestGiveaways.pdf